zkpstandard/docs/pages/reference/reference.md

 ### Call for Feedback

-The period **Jan 01 to Mar 31 (2019)** is open for public feedback on all aspects of the ZKProof Community Reference version 0.2.
+We are open for public feedback on all aspects of the ZKProof Community Reference version 0.2.
 The feedback will be helpful to prepare topics of discussion at the [3rd ZKProof workshop (April 04–06)](https://zkproof.org/events/workshop3), which will kick-off a new cycle open to contributions.
 Please send your feedback by email to [editors@zkproof.org](mailto:editors@zkproof.org).
 When commenting on specific portions of text, please refer to the line numbers in the ["annotated changes" version](/pages/reference/diffs/changes-v0.2-from-v0.1.pdf).
 Note that the [ZKProof community forum](https://community.zkproof.org) also remains as a resource for community discussion.

 **Here is a list of examples of feedback we are looking for**